jdubuisson/mfz-ra-rules/pages/04.field-day/04.frame-turn/docs.md

 you spot after it has resolved.
 You cannot spot cover or stations.

+### Without spotting systems
-!!!
-Without spotting systems, the target must be:
+The target must be:
-!!! * within direct fire or hand to hand range
+ * within direct fire or hand to hand range
-!!! * out of cover.
+ * out of cover.

-!!!
+### With one system
-!!!
-With one system, the target must be:
+The target must be:
-!!! * within direct fire or hand-to-hand range
+ * within direct fire or hand-to-hand range
-!!! * can be in cover.
+ * can be in cover.

-!!!
+### With two systems
-!!!
-With two systems, you can spot everything.
+You can spot everything.

 ## Resolving Attacks